-Tennis: Osaka stunned by Mladenovic in straight sets in Dubai
+Osaka stunned by Mladenovic in straight sets in Dubai

 The Frenchwoman, who is ranked 67th in the world, faces Spain’s Carla Suarez Navarro in the round of 16.
 Suarez Navarro beat China’s Shuai Zhang earlier on Tuesday.

+Kenin ousted last year’s Dubai runner-up Daria Kasatkina of Russia 6-3 2-6 6-4 and Alison Riske beat France’s Alize Cornet 6-2 6-3 to mark another good day for the Americans in Dubai.

+Defending champion Elina Svitolina also advanced after her second-round opponent Ons Jabeur of Tunisia was forced to retire with an apparent shoulder injury while trailing 7-6(4) 4-0.

-Reporting by Simon Jennings in Bengaluru; Editing by Hugh Lawson
+Reporting by Simon Jennings in Bengaluru; Editing by Hugh Lawson and Christian Radnedge